CAVEconnectome/PyChunkedGraph/src/pychunkedgraph/Readme.md

 Currently, **only** supervoxels contained in `gs://nkem/pinky40_agglomeration_test_1024_2/region_graph` are included in the ChunkedGraph.
 The chunk size is `[512, 512, 64]`.

-**WARNING**: There are many false edges in the ChunkedGraph due to a bug in the ingested data.
-This leads to an overly merged dataset.
-As soon as the problem is fixed by Nico, the ChunkedGraph will be updated to the new data and will cover all of pinky40.

 ## Usage

 ### Initialization